alChaCC/blog/source/_posts/2016-11-24-api-request-limitation-using-rack-throttle-and-doorkeeper.markdown

 description: 'The article show you how to implement API request limitation in Rack application.'
 ---

 When it comes to open API to external users, we need to consider the number of requests we allowed.
 Most of API-as-a-service platforms have different payment plans.
-Due to different levels of payment, it turns out that the service resource can be used fairly - advanced plan users can make more requests than normal users.
+Due to different levels of payment, it can make sure that our service resource can be used fairly - advanced plan users can make more requests than normal users.

 In order to achieve this goal, we need to find a way recording the number of requests.
 Intuitively, we can creata a `request_record` table, before controller process the request, by comparing the number in database and client's request limitation, we can either allow or deny the requests.
+However, we don't need to build like this way.

 Thanks to Ruby gems, you are able to find some libraries can do the trick.
 In this article, I choose `rack-throttle` to help me count the requests.
 The reasons I prefer